JeffreyBytes/TESO_DragonTracker/readme.md

 Used to debug only, the line to add the listener on the event is commented.
 * `DragonTracker.Events.changeLabelType` : Called when player use slash command /dragontrackerlabeltype.
 Used to change label name to use between cardinal point and location name.
+* `DragonTracker.Events.keybindingsToggle` : Called when player use the keybind to show/hide the GUI

 ### GUI.lua